Why will AI enhance, not replace, human diplomacy?

 AI and practice of diplomacy

 If negotiations were simply about finding optimal solutions, AI might excel at them.
-But negotiations are more than logical calculations; they are the complex, human art of compromise.
-Negotiation is more than reaching an optimal deal —it’s about navigating emotions, adapting on the fly, and understanding the subtleties beneath the surface of conflicts.
+Negotiation is more than reaching an optimal deal —it’s about navigating emotions, understanding the subtleties, and, most importantly, building trust and buy-in of all sides for a negotiated solution centred around compromise.

-AI tools are already being developed to assist certain aspects of negotiations, from language translation to data analysis.
+AI tools are already here to assist certain aspects of negotiations, from language translation to data analysis.
 However, the essence of successful negotiation is inherently human.
 It requires empathy, creativity, and the ability to build trust.
 As Nobel laureate and diplomat Ivo Andrić once said, qualities like versatility and the ability to value each unique moment are distinctively human traits.
-AI can assist, but it will not take the lead in negotiations, inherently human activity.
+AI can assist, but it will not take the lead in negotiations, which will remain the role of humans.

 Diplomatic representation goes beyond conveying messages; it involves embodying a nation’s values, culture, and interests on the world stage.
 AI robots may welcome visitors at an embassy or answer questions via consular chatbots, but representing a country in its full complexity is a task reserved for humans.
 Understanding cultural nuances, navigating unspoken signals, and building long-lasting trust cannot be handed over to algorithms.